INTERSECT-training/packaging/_episodes/00-jupyter-to-package.md

 We've chosen 0.1.0 as the starting version for this package; you'll see more in a later episode about versioning, and how to specify this without manually writing it here.

+> ## Minimal Working Package
-> The only elements of your package strictly **required** to install and import it are
+> The only elements of your package strictly _required_ to install and import it are
 > the `pyproject.toml`, `__init__.py`, and `rescale.py` files.
 {:.callout}